“`xml

-If you’re thinking about getting into the ring, signing up is the first step.
-To start boxing, you’ll need to register as an amateur boxer through your State Athletic Commission.
+If you’re considering stepping into the ring, the first thing you’ll need to do is register as an amateur boxer with your State Athletic Commission.
+Easy peasy, right?

-Many gyms offer beginner-friendly sessions where you can learn the basics without any pressure to compete.
+Most gyms have beginner-friendly classes where you can learn the basics without any pressure.

-Once you’re ready to commit, you’ll need to join USA Boxing, the national governing body for Olympic-style boxing in the United States.
+Once you’ve decided to commit, you’ll need to become a member of USA Boxing, the national body for Olympic-style boxing in the U.S. They’re the folks behind amateur competitions and have great resources for up-and-coming boxers.

 Getting Started with Boxing Sign-Up

-Signing up for boxing involves picking a gym, choosing a membership, and registering with USA Boxing.
+Signing up for boxing is about choosing a gym, selecting a membership type, and getting registered with USA Boxing.

 Choosing the Right Boxing Gym

-Look for a gym with qualified coaches and a variety of boxing classes.
+Look for a place with qualified coaches and a variety of boxing classes.

 A good gym should have: